encord-team/encord-active/docs/docs/workflows/evaluate-detection-model.md

    - IoU is too low.
 This means that the prediction does overlap with a label of the same class.
 However, the IoU between the prediction and the label is lower than the IoU threshold which is selected in the top bar.
    - Prediction with higher confidence is already matched with the ground-truth object.
      Since the mAP score chooses the prediction with the highest model confidence that has an IOU larger than the set threshold, other predictions that matched the label with a sufficiently high IOU will be considered false positives.
 4. Note, that the boxed magenta object is the prediction, while the remaining objects are labels for the same image/frame.

-# Identifying False Negatives
+#### Identifying False Negatives

 Using the false negatives tab in Encord Active, you can quickly find out which objects the model misses.

-`Prerequisites:` Dataset, Labels, Predictions

-### Steps:

-1. Navigate to the _Model Quality_ > _False Negatives_ tab on the left sidebar.
+1. Choose __False Positive__ as the Outcome in the top bar.
 2. Observe the ground-truth objects (purple boxed objects) that are missed by the model and get insights on where the model fails.
 The remaining objects in the image are the model predictions for that image.